APPLYING TO WAIVE EXPOS-UA 1 or EXPOS-UA 5 (Tisch) — EXTERNAL TRANSFER STUDENTS ONLY

 2) Transfer students who are exempted or granted credit by the admissions office for the writing requirement must take the Writing Proficiency Exam.

-There is no waiver or exemption from the Writing Proficiency requirement for the following schools: Arts and Science, Nursing, Social Work, Steinhardt, and Stern.
+There is no waiver or exemption from the Writing Proficiency requirement for the following schools: Arts and Science, Nursing, Social Work, and Steinhardt.